microsoft/TypeScript-Handbook/pages/Nightly Drops.md

-A nightly build from the [master](https://github.com/Microsoft/TypeScript/tree/master) branch is published nightly to NPM and NuGet.
+A nightly build from the [master](https://github.com/Microsoft/TypeScript/tree/master) branch is published at midnight PST to NPM and NuGet.
 Here is how you can get it and use it with your tools.

 ## Using npm